jinlinyi/3DFIRES/README.md

 tar -xvf dataset.tar
 ```

-To get the full dataset for evaluation and training, you need to download the omnidata taskonomy medium dataset as tar files (no need to decompress since our code directly read from tar).
+To get the full dataset for evaluation and training, you need to download the [omnidata](https://github.com/EPFL-VILAB/omnidata/tree/main/omnidata_tools/dataset#downloading) Taskonomy Medium dataset as tar files (no need to decompress since our code directly read from tar).
 We also need to create tarindex for faster IO.
 ```bash
 conda install -c conda-forge aria2 pip install 'omnidata-tools'